 - Foil: To Angel.

-- Hoist By Her Own Petard: She blackmails Angel into breaking Ax-Crazy Straw Misogynist Billy Blim out of a Prison Dimension... only for Billy to touch her rival Gavin Park and provoke him into brutally beating her, which results in her helping Angel Investigations take him down.
+- Hoist by His Own Petard: She blackmails Angel into breaking Ax-Crazy Straw Misogynist Billy Blim out of a Prison Dimension... only for Billy to touch her rival Gavin Park and provoke him into brutally beating her, which results in her helping Angel Investigations take him down.

-- Klingon Promotion: Elevates herself to senior management by beheading Linwood.
+- Klingon Promotion: Elevates herself to President of Special Projects by beheading Linwood.

 - Laser-Guided Karma: